 A few days in Bacalar could be enough to appreciate its beauty and feel the magic, but you might be tempted to stay longer and enjoy the positive vibes, relax at the soothing view of the 7 shades of blue of the water and try all the lovely places to hang out, and why not, have some adventurous activities.

 Bacalar nightlife might seem too quiet for the party lovers, so you guys be aware of that; although there is a very young crowd of visitant who loves to just hang out in the few bars or cantine with live music, mingle, dance and chill.

 During the day there are quite a few activities that you can do and enjoy.

 Or you can just relax on your charming eco-lodge right on the lagoon.

 Depending on your travel style there is a little bit of everything for anyone.

 This Bacalar travel blog has the purpose to share all the information I have collected with the hope to help you and build your own trip.

 If there is something I had omitted, I kindly ask you to let me know and I’ll do my best to make up for it 🙂

 The lovely resort town is popular for the huge lagoon of 7 shades of blue or maybe more.
-The name Bacalar comes from the mayan Syancaan Bacalal, (syan = birth) Bacalal = place of reeds.
-Despite of the indisputable beauty of the soothing huge mirror of cristalline water, this destination has been developing as a touristic place only in the past 3 years.
+The name Bacalar comes from the Mayan Syancaan Bacalal, (syan = birth) Bacalal = place of reeds.
+Despite of the indisputable beauty of the soothing huge mirror of crystalline water, this destination has been developing as a touristic place only in the past 3 years.

 BOAT TOUR: SAILING OR MOTOR BOAT